TusharAMD/Online-Proctoring/README.md

 Find me on Linkedin : https://www.linkedin.com/in/tushar-amdoskar/
 Website: http://tusharamd.github.io/

-Note: This is not Open Source Project, It is created for hackthon which will be commencing in few days
+Note: This is not Open Source Project, It is created for hackathon which will be commencing in few days